Let Me Introduce Myself

 Mikki with Breathtaking Retreat Original Oil on Canvas 6′ x 8′

 Hi, I’m Mikki Senkarik.
 A Texas Artist, Gardener and Dallas Cowboys Fan.
-Painting and sketching are the breath of life for me and I can’t imagine living without being able to produce artwork.
+Painting and sketching are the breath of life for me; I can’t imagine living without being able to produce artwork.

 In 1989 I really began to feel the constraints of the bad situation I was in at home plus the restrictive nature of Medical Illustration.
 I loved doing the Medical Drawings and enjoyed working with the doctors but the illustration had to be so exact, there was absolutely no room for deviation or inventiveness.
 Putting this on top of a terrible marriage and all I wanted was an outlet to escape!
 So I decided to venture into fine art.
 Horses were my first love as a little girl so I began drawing these magnificent creatures.

-I became acquainted with a group of women artists and we decided to do a show at a local mall.
+I became acquainted with a group of women artists and they invited me to join them in a show at a local mall.
 One of the people who came through our exhibit was the State Artist of Texas, Jack White.
 He was very complimentary of my work so I got up my courage and asked him if he would look at my portfolio.
 We scheduled an appointment at an outdoor Mexican Café for the following week.
 After patiently looking at all the artwork I presented he said, “I want to tell you two things.
 First, you are a very talented artist.
 Far more talented than I am and could be a great painter.
 Secondly, You are a very sick, young lady.”

 I was shocked.
-I didn’t believe either statement and didn’t know what to say so I didn’t say much except that it was time for me to go.
+I didn’t believe either statement and didn’t know what to say.
+So I didn’t say much except, “It’s time for me to go.”
 How was he able to see through my false front to the pain in my soul?

 A few weeks later Jack contacted the leader of our artist’s group and asked to set up a meeting with us.
 The Colonial Country Club had asked him to do a show which he couldn’t because of other commitments.
 So he recommended our group and wanted the Director of the Country Club to come meet us.
 One of the other ladies had told Jack of my home situation so at the meeting he took me aside and said if I ever needed a friend to talk to he was there.